Lupus and the Flu Shot: What You Need to Know

 The flu season begins around October and can continue until as late as May in the Northern Hemisphere, but it peaks in January or February.
 It is best to get the vaccine as soon as it is available in your area, but it is not too late in December, January or beyond.
 To find the nearest location for receiving a flu shot in your area, please visit flu.gov.
 Many neighborhood pharmacies such as Rite Aid, Walgreens, Safeway, CVS, etc. offer easy and convenient locations to get the flu shot from a certified immunizing pharmacist without needing an appointment or referral from a physician.

-Even if you do not have insurance,
+Check them out, even if you do not have insurance!

 Please, speak with your physician sooner than later about getting your seasonal flu shot.
 It is not worth the risk if you have a compromised immune system from a disease like lupus.